Kyenel64/Locus-Engine/README.md

 </p>

 ## How to Build

+#### Requirements
+- Windows OS
+- OpenGL 4.5 supported hardware
-Requirements: Visual Studio 2022, Python3
+- Visual Studio 2022
+- Python 3
+- .NET SDK

 #### 1. Downloading source code
-- Run `git clone --recurse-submodules https://github.com/kyenel64/Locus-Engine` in your command prompt.
+- Run `git clone --recursive https://github.com/kyenel64/Locus-Engine` in the command prompt.
+Remember to include `--recursive` as Locus uses submodules.

 #### 2. Run Scripts/Setup.bat
-- Run Scripts/Setup.bat to install dependencies and generate a Visual Studio solution.
+- Run Scripts/Setup.bat to install premake and generate a Visual Studio solution.
-- IMPORTANT: Make sure 'Shader Toolchain Debug Symbols - 64-bit' is selected when the Vulkan pop-up opens.
+- IMPORTANT: Make sure 'Shader Toolchain Debug Symbols - 64-bit' is selected if the Vulkan pop-up opens.

 #### 2.1 (Temp) Build SandboxProject
-Locus currently does not have a proper project directory system setup.
-There is a placeholder project directory called SandboxProject within the Locus-Editor folder (Not to mix it up with the Sandbox VS project folder in the root directory).\
+- NOTE: Locus currently does not have a proper project directory system setup.
+There is a placeholder project directory called "SandboxProject" in the "Locus-Editor" folder. <br>
-You will need to manually generate and build the project solution for now.
+You will need to manually generate and build the sandbox project solution for now.
 - Run Locus-Editor/SandboxProject/Setup.bat.
-- Open Locus-Editor/SandboxProject/Sandbox.sln.
+- Open and build Locus-Editor/SandboxProject/Sandbox.sln.
-- Build solution.

 #### 3. Build using Visual Studio
 - Open Locus.sln